-The PAYE and NICs on salaries is payable monthly (or quarterly where the amount due is less than £1,500 per month).
+The PAYE and NICs on salaries is payable monthly (or quarterly where the amount due is less than $\mathfrak{L}1,500$ per month).

 Penalties apply to employers who fail to make returns on time.
-These penalties range from £100 to £400 per month depending on the size of the employer.
-Interest and penalties also apply for failing to pay on expenses and benefits provided to employees.
+These penalties range from $\mathfrak{L}100$ to $\mathfrak{L}400$ per month depending on the size of the employer.
+Interest and penalties also apply for failing to pay on time.

+The employer must also report details of expenses and benefits provided to employees.
 More information on the valuation of benefits is contained in the Working for Others section of this guide.